ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/157_String_handling.md

 **name** - substring, text identifier.
 For a JSON token, put it in double quotes followd by a colon (f.i. **"\\"datetime\\":"**).
 **default** - returned when no identifier **name** was found in the string.

-## strvarCSV (string str, string name_,_ int field): var
+## strvarCSV (string str, string name_,_ int field, var default): var

 Like **strvar**, but parses the number from a subsequent field in a CSV file.
 Can be used to parse the content of CSV files This is not a standard C string function.

-## strfield (string str, string name, iint field): string
+## strfield (string str, string name, int field): string

 Like **strtext**,, but returns a pointer to the content of a subsequent field in a CSV file.
-Can be used to parse or modifxy the content of CSV files This is not a standard C string function.
+Can be used to parse or modify the content of CSV files This is not a standard C string function.

 ### Parameters:

 **str** - string containing the text to be extracted.
 **name** - substring, token identifier, or **0** for counting the fields from the begin of the string.
-**field** - the number of commas in the CSV record to skip before returning the number or text
+**field** - the number of commas in the CSV record to skip before returning the field content
 .

 ## strtr (TRADE\*): string